Forest Hill vs Rosedale: Which Toronto Luxury Neighbourhood Is Right for You?

 The Differences That Actually Matter

-Both neighbourhoods have solid transit, but Rosedale's is more directly downtown-oriented.
-Rosedale station sits within the neighbourhood and connects to Bay Street in roughly 10 minutes, with the Don Valley and downtown core easily accessed.
-Forest Hill is served primarily by St. Clair West station and numerous bus routes along Eglinton Avenue West, Spadina Road, and the surrounding arterials, with the Eglinton Crosstown LRT strengthening east-west connectivity across midtown.
+Both neighbourhoods have solid transit, but Rosedale's is more directly downtown-oriented, with Rosedale station connecting to Bay Street in roughly 10 minutes.
+Forest Hill is served primarily by St. Clair West station and numerous bus routes along Eglinton Avenue West and Spadina Road.

-For a buyer whose daily rhythm centres on downtown, a Bay Street executive, for instance, Rosedale's commute advantage is real.
+For a buyer whose daily rhythm centres on downtown, Rosedale's commute advantage is real.
 For a buyer whose rhythm centres on midtown, schools, and the village, Forest Hill's transit is more than adequate.
 The practical advice: test the peak-hour commute from any specific home before you buy, since both neighbourhoods are large enough that commute times vary by street.

 For buyers who prioritize immersive ravine access, Rosedale leads.
 For buyers who want tree-lined streets plus a dedicated walking and cycling trail, Forest Hill's Beltline access is a genuine amenity.